GeoscienceAustralia/eqrm/trunk/README-getting-started.txt

     simulation types and it points to examples that ship with the eqrm in the *\eqrm_core\resources\data directory:

-1) Ground Motion Scenario (example parameter file: setdata_ScenGM.par)
+1) Ground Motion Scenario (example parameter file: setdata_ScenGM.py)

 	a) A grid of sites at which to compute motion (longitude, latitude and site class)